t4rra/CCStopper/README.md

 <details>
 <summary>Q: Will this affect Adobe apps in any negative way?</summary>

 A: No, it won't.
 If you do have Adobe apps (Photoshop, After Effects, etc.) open, it will close them if you decide to end Adobe processes.
-If you decide to rename adobe process files some functionality of adobe apps might be lost, however 95% of functionality will remain.
+If you decide to block adobe process files some functionality of adobe apps might be lost, however 95% of functionality will remain.
 Other than that, everything should work normally.
 Please open an issue if this is not the case.
 </details>

 <details>